RaulCasado/password-generator/README.md

     The application will start running at `http://localhost:5173`.

-### Functions
+### Features

+- **Generate Password:** Create random passwords with customizable options including length, character types, and special requirements.
+  - Password strength meter indicates how secure your generated password is
+  - Copy to clipboard functionality for easy use
+  - Password history tracking
+  - Save favorite passwords with custom labels
+  - Generate passwords that meet specific website requirements

-- **Generate Fake Data:** Allows users to select various types of fake personal data they want to generate, such as name, address, postal code, phone number, credit card details, age, and DNI (national identity document).
-It sends the selected options to the backend API and displays the generated data.
+- **Generate Fake Data:** Select various types of fake personal data to generate, such as name, address, postal code, phone number, credit card details, age, and DNI (national identity document).

-- **Generate Email:** Allows users to create a temporal email once its created you can get the mails and check it.

-- **Generate Password:** Allows users to select various types of options.
-This will be sended to the backend API, once the password is generated it will be displayed.
+- **Generate Email:** Create a temporary email address to receive messages without using your real email.
+View messages received at this address directly in the application.